Ceda/pkg-imaginator/README.md

 This is where the fun truly begins.

-* Before using the Imaginator there are a few steps we need to do for it to run smoothly.
 * First things first we need to run `php artisan migrate` in order to build our database structure.
 * If you wish to modify the database structure in any way or form simply create update migrations.
 * After building the proper database structure we need to define the schemas for `Imaginator Templates` and `Imaginator Variations`.